Iso-latte/JavaGameExample/README.md

 ## Features

-- **Dynamic Gameplay:** Control the player using arrow keys to avoid walls and collect coins.
+- **Dynamic Gameplay:** Control the player using space key to avoid walls and collect coins.
 - **Gravity and Collision Mechanics:** Realistic physics to enhance gameplay experience.
 - **Points System:** Earn points by collecting coins scattered throughout the game.
 - **Reset Mechanism:** Automatic reset if the player falls out of bounds.